Abnormality of gait refers to an unusual walking pattern or style. There are many

 Gait abnormalities are common in young children.
 The types most often seen are

-in-toeing (when the feet turn
+in-toeing (when the feet

-inward) and out-toeing (when
+turn inward) and out-toeing

-own as the child develops.
+on their own as the child develops.

 If a gait abnormality is not self-correcting, a doctor may recommend special shoes,